The best Audio Bible narrator, hear the Best Bible narrators

 Alexander Scourby was born in Brooklyn, New York.
 He studied journalism briefly before taking up acting.
 He is best remembered for being the first to narrate the King James Bible for the blind; it was completed in 1944.
 Scourby recorded over 500 different books during his lifetime; he considered the KJV Bible to be his most important work.
 Alexander Scourby is considered the best Audio Bible narrator of the King James Audio Bible.

 Mike Kellogg is from Detroit Michigan, attended college at Cedarville Collage in Ohio.
 He has been with the Moody Bible Institute for over 31 years working for many years in the production area.
 He is now a senior announcer with Moody Radio and host of Music Thru the Night.
 Kellogg seeks to minister to the late-night listener, by presenting the message of Christ.
 Kellogg can also be heard on the two-minute daily broadcast Today in the Word.
 Kellogg was the winner of the 1980-1981 Religion in Media Award for his role in the dramatic radio presentation of Treasures of the Snow.
 He and his wife, six children and 10 grandchildren and live in Valparaiso, Indiana.

 Red Jefferies, a successful actor, narrator and radio announcer, is committed to communicating the Word of God clearly and understandably through this refreshing narration of the Bible, with 3.5 million of his Bible recordings distributed throughout the world.
 Red Jefferies as a Bible reader has a deep baratone voice.

 Steve Webb has narrated the complete Bible twice.
 The first time was for the Lifespring Family Bible podcast, in which he takes the listener through the Bible in one year.
-The second time was for the Douay-Rheims Audio Bible.
+The second time was for the Douay Rheims Audio Bible.
 Steve has been a follower of Christ since his teen years, and was called in 2004 to create the first Christian podcast.
-He is a full-time voice actor, husband, father and grandfather.
-His ultimate goal is to hear the words, "Well done, good and faithful servant," when he meets Jesus face-to-face.
+He is a full time voice actor, husband, father and grandfather.
+His ultimate goal is to hear the words, "Well done, good and faithful servant," when he meets Jesus face to face.